FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

 ### Actions

-An Action is the unique way to modify the model.
-An Action are a function that receives some data and the actual model (state) and returns the new model.
+An Action is the unique way to modify the state.
+An Action are a function that receives some data and the actual state and returns the new state.
 This mean that is a tranform function, also is pure, in the same way as all app functions in Fractal.

 Description of Actions should be an object with the Action name as key and an array with the input data types and the transform function (A.K.A. update), see next lines (Note that by convention Actions should be in upper camelcase) :